Judge orders Manafort to trade in ankle monitors for a jail cell

 "This isn’t middle school, I can’t take your phone,” Jackson said.

+Manafort, 69, did not appear to react to the ruling beyond a nod to his attorney.
+He was immediately taken into custody and walked into a hallway behind the courtroom.
+He gave a quick wave to his wife as he disappeared from sight.

+He will remain locked up until a trial in September; he also faces a separate trial in Virginia.

-The move drastically ratchets up pressure on Manafort, 69, as Mueller continues to investigate whether there was collusion between the Trump campaign and Russians to interfere in the 2016 presidential election.
+The move drastically ratchets up pressure on Manafort as Mueller continues to investigate whether there was collusion between the Trump campaign and Russians to interfere in the 2016 presidential election.

 Manafort, who was indicted on conspiracy and money laundering charges with ex-business partner Rick Gates in October, had been largely confined to his home, tethered to two GPS ankle monitors while awaiting a trial set for the early fall.